 Further, open terminal window in Debian 10 and run the following commands in given order to install and configure the firewall.
 Although, UFW firewall is pre-installed in Debian by default.
 But if UFW firewall is not pre-installed then run the following command in the terminal window.

-Additionally, if you want to manage the firewall rules for IPV4 and IPV6 then open the following file in your favorite text editor and ensure that the following content is there in the file.
-Here we are using nano text editor.
+Additionally, if you want to manage the firewall rules for IPV4 and IPV6 then open the following file in your favorite text editor.
+Further, ensure that the following content is there in the file.
+However, here we are using nano text editor.

 Installation of Apache2 Web server on Debian 10 Buster

-The above command will first confirm the installation option (Y/n) and then on the affirmative option will automatically install the Apache2 web server and all its dependencies.
+However, the above command will first confirm the installation option (Y/n).
+Then on the affirmative option will automatically install the Apache2 web server and all its dependencies.

 Configuring the Firewall

-Now it is mandatory to alter the firewall settings so that apache web server is allowed to access the default web ports.
-If the UFW firewall is configured in such a manner that the outside port access is restricted for apache web server, the apache web servers register itself with UFW during the installation process.
+Additionally, it is mandatory to alter the firewall settings so that apache web server is allowed to access the default web ports.
+However, if the UFW firewall is configured in such a manner that the outside port access is restricted for apache web server.
+Then the apache web servers register itself with UFW during the installation process.
 This enables some application profiles which may be used to enable or disable access to apache web server through the firewall.
-We can view the list of such applications by issuing the following command in the terminal window.
+However, we can view the list of such applications by issuing the following command in the terminal window.

 The output we will get will be as shown below.